democracyworks/kehaar/docs/wire-up.md

 Incoming messages are nacked if the thread is taking too long to process the messages.
 This allows different instances of the service to process those messages.

+`wire-up/incoming-events-channel` takes a further optional argument `prefetch-limit`.
+If it's non-nil, the channel's prefetch limit will be set to its value.

 * You want to send events on the events exchange.
 (First declare the exchange above, only do that once.)